 Anti-discrimination laws threaten to commit additional acts of force against Americans, who will in some cases not be allowed to exercise freedom of association with the immigrants.

-Related to pro-border #1, Nullus Maximus raised this here.
+Related to pro-border #1, I've heard this raised by alt-righted former Ancaps.
 But is this so significant?
 In how many cases will this happen, and how severe will the injustices be?
 It does exist, but surely this is the weakest point.

 Anti-border #1: The borders are illegitimate.¶